 Flowers are given throughout some of life’s biggest events: deaths, births, marriages.
 In the middle of them all stand graduations, a moving up ceremony celebrated at the end of a very tough journey and at the precipice of another.
 There are multiple ways to celebrate your graduate, whether it be a bright graduation flower bouquet or something else tailored just for the occasion.
-No matter your (or your grad’s) preference, Bouqs can give you the rundown on choosing the best graduation flowers for the achievers in your life.
+No matter your (or your grad’s) preference, The Bouqs Co. can give you the rundown on choosing the best graduation flowers for the achievers in your life.

 And if you’re looking for something more permanent for your graduate, don’t forget— any flower can be pressed and saved for later as a sentimental reminder of your special day!